devtron-labs/devtron/docs/user-guide/creating-application/workflow/cd-pipeline.md

 Select the environment where you want to deploy your application.
 Once you select the environment, it will display the `Namespace` corresponding to your selected environment automatically.

 **\(b\)We support two methods of deployments** - Manual and Automatic.
-If you choose automatic, it will trigger your CD pipeline automatically once your corresponding CI pipeline has been built and executed successfully.
+If you choose automatic, it will trigger your CD pipeline automatically once corresponding CI pipeline has been executed successfully.

 If you have defined pre-deployment stages, then the CD Pipeline will be triggered automatically after the successful execution of your CI pipeline followed by the successful execution of your pre-deployment stages.
 But if you choose the manual option, then you have to trigger your deployment manually via console.